vercetti11/deer-furry/README.md

 **Code entry point** `src/indes.js`<br/>

 This is a Front-End implementation of a vending machine.<br/>
-You can play with it live [here](https://deer-furry-vending-machine.netlify.app), but be carefull the machine will not give you change at this point in development.
+You can play with it live [here](https://deer-furry-vending-machine.netlify.app), but be careful the machine will not give you change at this point in development.

-#### The essencial data structure and business logic:
+#### The essential data structure and business logic:
 Can be seen here [here](https://github.com/vercetti11/deer-furry/blob/problem-essence/index.js) without any implementation details.

 #### The implementation is made with: